 In this scenario, those who’ve had assertiveness training (or naturally practice assertive leadership) will address the problem as soon as it happens.
 During a one-on-one meeting with the employees, an assertive leader will reestablish the expectation set during the employee onboarding process.
 They’ll have a transparent conversation around the issue and express the repercussions of not adhering to established absenteeism policies.
 Additionally, they’ll remind employees of why they must show up on time.
 Additionally, assertive leaders make sure employees know how to handle situations in which they have a legitimate reason for running late.
 Repeating this helps clarify expectations and prevent the issue from occurring again.

 Aggressive communicators speak or act in a way that is too confrontational, insensitive, intimidating, or excessively emotional.
-People using this communication style in life don’t consider how their words and actions might affect others.
+People using aggressive behavior in this communication style in life don’t consider how their words and actions might affect others.
 Because they lack emotional intelligence, they might shame, guilt, humiliate, and pressure people into doing what they want.
 These are all tell-tale signs of a toxic leader.
 Instead of motivating, inspiring, and supporting employees to become the best versions of themselves, they carelessly inflict damage on those around them.
 This results in poor job satisfaction, disengagement, work anxiety, low productivity, a feeling of depression, and high turnover rates.

 Aggressive Communication vs. Assertive Communication Examples